Sepp Blatter: Personal life

+In 1981, Blatter changed the spelling of his first name from Josef to Joseph.
+He later adopted his nickname, Sepp, as his middle name.

 Blatter's first wife was Liliane Biner.
-The couple had a daughter, Corinne, and divorced shortly after.
+The couple had a daughter, shortly after which they divorced.
 In 1981, Blatter married Barbara Käser, the daughter of Helmut Käser, Blatter's predecessor as secretary general of FIFA.
 Their marriage lasted ten years until Barbara died from complications after an operation.
 In 1995, Blatter began dating Ilona Boguska, a Polish friend of his daughter Corinne, before they separated in 2002.

 Blatter married for a third time on 23 December 2002, to Graziella Bianca, a dolphin trainer who was a friend of his daughter.
 Their marriage ended in divorce in 2004.
 Since 2014, he has been in a domestic partnership with Linda Barras.

 Blatter was raised as a Catholic.